OctopusDeploy/People/Security-Operations/L4-Security-Analyst-Technical-Lead.md

 - I assess what work supports the organisation's security posture and advocate for security needs that align with business objectives.
 - I identify and mitigate risks, ensuring security and business continuity.
+- I contribute to the development of security metrics and KPIs to help demonstrate the value of our security initiatives.

 <details>
 <summary>Examples</summary>